The global photo booth market is projected to grow by 16% each year, compounded, between 2021 and...

 As mentioned, a commercial cleaning business’s equipment will be costly.
 For example, a quality floor buffer can cost over $1,000.
 Even if you just plan on cleaning homes, you will need a high-quality vacuum and heavy-duty carpet cleaner.
 Keep in mind that your vacuum will be getting everyday use and will likely experience a lot of pet hair, so you’re going to want to invest in one that works well and will last.

 A solid vacuum can still cost a few hundred dollars.
 After all your other startup costs, equipment expenses can start to feel like a lot.
-Luckily, there are many different cleaning equipment financing options, depending on who you purchase through.
-If your equipment supplier doesn’t offer a payment plan or financing, you can always go through an equipment financing business for funding.
+Luckily, there are many different cleaning equipment financing and leasing options, depending on who you purchase through.
+If your equipment supplier doesn’t offer a payment plan or financing, you can always go through an equipment leasing business for funding.

 At Clicklease, we offer instant approvals from $500 to $20,000 for the equipment you’ll need to start your cleaning business.
 Our low monthly payments make expensive equipment more affordable.
 See if you’re approved.
 It’s only 8 questions and won’t hurt your credit.